About Us

 The Tasmanian Community Fund (TCF) provides grants to not for profit organisations for projects that benefit the Tasmanian community.
 The Tasmanian Community Fund arose from the sale of the Trust Bank.
 As part of that sale an annual appropriation was made available for a community fund to provide grants to not-for-profit organisations.

 The Tasmanian Community Fund is managed by an independent Board appointed by the Governor.
 The TCF Board invests in projects that strengthen the Tasmanian community.
-Our vision is vibrant communities that are capable and resilient in shaping their future.
+Our purpose is strong vibrant and resilient communities.
+Our vision is driving system change to achieve positve outcomes for Tasmanians and enabling communities to develop, deliver and lead place-based responses to their needs.

 Funding allocated